React Native can be hard. But a lot of the heavy lifting can be done by its open source companion toolchain Expo.

 To wrap up, testing the app on your phone is a piece of cake as well.
 Expo Client allows you to immediately preview and test the app on your phone within minutes, allowing you to see changes in real-time.
 Pretty awesome, isn’t it?

-Future posts on this project
+Future posts about this project